smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 <img src="https://raw.githubusercontent.com/allisonhorst/stats-illustrations/master/other-stats-artwork/continuous_discrete.png" title="&quot;Continuous Discrete&quot; by Allison Horst." alt="&quot;Continuous Discrete&quot; by Allison Horst." style="display: block; margin: auto;" />

+Continuous variables can take an infinite number of values within a range.
+Weight of a chick, for example, can range from 38.95 to 43.26 grams and can take any of infinite number of decimal values within that range.
+Discrete variables can only have a finite number of integer values.

 <img src="https://raw.githubusercontent.com/allisonhorst/stats-illustrations/master/other-stats-artwork/nominal_ordinal_binary.png" title="&quot;Nominal Ordinal Binary&quot; by Allison Horst." alt="&quot;Nominal Ordinal Binary&quot; by Allison Horst." style="display: block; margin: auto;" />

 The type of information a variable holds will dictate the summary statistics you can make, the visualizations you can create, and the models you can fit.
+Categorical variables are of three types: nominal, ordinal or binary.
+Nominal variables are purely qualitative, with no order, rank or hierarchy of categories.
+Ordinal variables have order or rank to the variables and can be transformed to quantitative for use in modeling.
+For example, unhappy can be set to 0, O.K. to 1, and awesome! to 2.
+Binary variables take only 2 mutually exclusive values and can be represented as 0 and 1, for example.

-Ordinal and discrete variables should be converted into `factor` variables in R.
-A `factor` is R's way of naming a **categorical** variable.
+Ordinal, binary, and discrete variables should be converted into `factor` variables in R. A `factor` is R's way of naming a **categorical** variable.
-This is different from a **character string**, e.g., a person's name.
+This is different from a **character string**, e.g., a person's name or the name of an animal e.g., turtle, snail, butterfly.

 The outcome of interest is the recurrence of cancer (no = 0 or yes = 1).